-- (A) He wrote his first novel, The Gods First Make Mad, and had received 20 rejections by 1962.
-In 1964, Smith published another novel, When the Lion Feeds, and it went on to be successful, selling around the world. - (B) A famous actor and film producer bought the film rights for When the Lion Feeds, although no movie resulted.
-By the time of his death in 2021 he had published 49 novels, selling more than 140 million copies worldwide. - (C) Smith wanted to become a journalist, writing about social conditions in South Africa, but his father was never supportive of his writing and forced him to get a real job.
-Smith studied further and became a tax accountant, but he finally turned back to his love of writing.
+- (A) Smith wanted to become a journalist, writing about social conditions in South Africa, but his father was never supportive of his writing and forced him to get a real job. - (B) He wrote his first novel, The Gods First Make Mad, and had received 20 rejections by 1962. - (C) In 1964, Smith published another novel, When the Lion Feeds, and it went on to be successful, selling around the world. - (D) A famous actor and film producer bought the film rights for When the Lion Feeds, although no movie resulted.
+By the time of his death in 2021 he had published 49 novels, selling more than 140 million copies worldwide. - (E) Smith studied further and became a tax accountant, but he finally turned back to his love of writing.